 You’ll love this collection of 20 genius crafting tips.
-These are the kind of hacks your grandmother used – you’ll find them so useful for every day life!
+These are the craft hacks your grandmother used – very useful for everyday life!

 Crafting tips are one of my favorite things to write about.
 Because being a lifelong crafter, I’m always looking for shortcuts or inexpensive ways to do common things.

 I don’t mind buying tools when they have a regular use and make my life easier, but sometimes I need a solution at the spur of the moment, and there’s no tool around to do the job.
 That’s typically how these things work, right?